grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### MimirMemoryMapAreasTooHigh

 This alert fires when a Mimir process has a number of memory map areas close to the limit.
-The limit is a per-process limit imposed by the kernel and this issue is typically caused by a large number of mmap-ed failes.
+The limit is a per-process limit imposed by the kernel and this issue is typically caused by a large number of mmap-ed failures.

 How to **fix** it: